The founder of "Are You Dead?" shares: How did we go viral?

-Recently, Pencil News exclusively interviewed its founder, Mr. Guo, to uncover the secret behind the huge success of "Are You Dead?": How did it evolve from a small idea into a phenomenon - level APP that caught the nation's attention?
+Recently, Pencil News exclusively interviewed its founder, Mr. Guo, to uncover the secret behind the app's explosive popularity: How did it evolve from a small idea into a phenomenon - level app that caught the nation's attention?

 Interviewer: Wang Fang